 I fall for words.
 Words of all kinds.
 Flirty texts.
 Random questions.
 Stupid remarks.
-Retarded emoticons.
+Silly emoticons.
 I fall for words so much, to the extent that I once agreed to meet a guy I had known online without even knowing how he actually looked like.
 He wrote nice emails and texts.
 That was all I know, and that was enough.
 Later on, he realized that he had not sent me his picture.

 “What kind of girl agreed to go on a date with a guy she doesn’t know the look of?” he asked, laughing.

 “An open-minded girl,” I replied.
 “And, anyway, who said that it was a date?”